Tornado outbreak of November 4–5, 2022: Brookston–Caviness–Midcity–Arthur City, Texas/Sawyer, Oklahoma

-Clarksville, Texas/Idabel–Broken Bow–Eagletown, Oklahoma
+Bogota–Clarksville–Acworth, Texas/Idabel–Broken Bow–Eagletown, Oklahoma

 This long-tracked and violent wedge tornado, the longest-tracked of the outbreak, caused major damage along its path of 60.88 mi through northeast Texas and southeast Oklahoma.
 The tornado touched down northwest of Bogata in Red River County, Texas, producing EF1 damage as it tore tin metal roofing off a large chicken house.
 Moving to the northeast, the tornado reached mid-range EF3 strength as it crossed FM 411 to the east of the small community of Fulbright.
 A house in this area collapsed and was pushed off its foundation, and a nearby home was left with only interior walls standing.
 A metal outbuilding was also obliterated, with damage to that structure being rated EF2.
 The tornado then weakened slightly but remained strong as it moved through wooded areas near County Road 1275, inflicting low-end EF3 damage to numerous large softwood and hardwood trees, a few of which sustained debarking.
 It then weakened to EF2 strength and crossed US 82, snapping and uprooting trees near the highway.
 EF2 damage continued northwest of Clarksville, and multiple homes and outbuildings were damaged or destroyed along this segment of the path.
 To the north of Clarksville, a house along SH 37 had much of its roof blown off, trees were snapped, and damage in this area was rated high-end EF1.
 Just beyond this point, the tornado abruptly intensified, reaching EF4 strength along County Road 3105.
 A large one-story home was swept clean from its foundation in this area, with structural debris scattered up to 200 yd to the northeast.
-The house was not bolted to its foundation, however it was extensively anchored with numerous heavy-duty nails, earning a low-end EF4 rating with wind speeds estimated to be at 170 mph.
-Ten people on the property of the home took shelter in an oil drain inside of a nearby metal outbuilding that was completely destroyed, and were left uninjured.
+The house was not bolted to its foundation, however, it was extensively anchored with numerous heavy-duty nails, earning a low-end EF4 rating with wind speeds estimated to be at 170 mph.
+Ten people on the property of the home took shelter in an oil drain inside of a nearby metal outbuilding that was destroyed, and were left uninjured.
 Surrounding the EF4-rated home, widespread tree damage occurred, as large trees were snapped and debarked.
 Some trees were ripped out of the ground, a car was thrown into a field, and outbuildings were destroyed as well.